 A minimum cumulative grade point average of 2.00 is required for graduation.
 Some programs require grades higher than C (2.0) for advancement to the next-level course or a grade point average higher than 2.0 for graduation.
-Students must be enrolled at Villa Maria College the semester they intend to graduate.
+Students must be enrolled at Villa Maria College the semester they intend to graduate; the Vice President for Academic Affairs will consider, in rare cases, written appeals for exceptions to this policy.